sisrfeng/coc-wiki/F.A.Q.md

 ```
 to your `.vimrc`.

-See `:h coc-highlights` for more highlight groups.
+See `:h coc-highlights` for all highlight groups.

 ## How to get log of coc.nvim?

 Enable debug mode for coc in your terminal:

 ```
 export NVIM_COC_LOG_LEVEL=debug
 ```

-Get the log file by command:
+Open log file by command:
 ```
-node -e 'console.log(path.join(os.tmpdir(), "coc-nvim.log"))'
+:CocOpenLog
 ```

+The log would be cleared just after coc server started.